Ljyustc/SocraticLM/README.md

 bash train_chat.sh
 ```

-- `train_file/validation_file/test_file`: the path to your training/validation/testing subset
+- `train_file/validation_file/test_file`: the path to your training/validation/testing subset.
-- `output_dir`: the path to save model checkpoint
+- `output_dir`: the path to save model checkpoint.
-- `ptuning_checkpoint`: the path of an existing checkpoint
+- `ptuning_checkpoint`: the path of an existing checkpoint.
-- If you need to train on problem-solving data, please uncomment `train_problem_solving_file` and specify the path to the problem-solving data here.
+- If you need to train on problem-solving data, please uncomment `train_problem_solving_file` and specify the path to the problem-solving data.

 We fine-tune ChatGLM-8B with the following details: